 Since April 2020 all of the countries where the Cooperative either has offices, raises funding or has loans to Partners outstanding are affected by the Covid-19 pandemic and by the measures taken by governments to reduce the spread of the pandemic.
 The Cooperative has set up three task forces that monitor the impact of the situation on staff, Partners and Investors on a day-to-day basis.
-It is in continuous contact with these stakeholders to keep them informed of what it is doing and to address concerns.
-Although the total impact of Covid-19 is not known at this stage, the expected consequences are reduction of net income due to limited growth of the portfolio, increase of risks and credit losses in the portfolio, increase of losses (impairments) on equity investments, decrease net inflow of capital and reduction of liquidity buffers.
+It is in continuous contact with these stakeholders to keep them informed of what it is doing to address concerns.
+Although the total impact of Covid-19 is not known at this stage, the experienced consequences so far mainly relate to reduced net income due a decline of the portfolio and decreased net inflow of capital.
+Furthermore it increased risks and credit losses in the portfolio where frequent portfolio risk assessments resulted in increased provisioning for perceived risk.
+Also in 2021 Covid-19 effects will continue to impact the Cooperative's portfolio where also additional consequences could occur in increase of losses (impairments) on equity investments and reduction of liquidity buffers.
+However, all experiences and learnings of Covid-19 impact in the past year resulted in additional and/or updated tools, assessment frameworks, business guidelines and procedures that are now fully implemented and as such help the Cooperative to navigate through this pandemic.

 The Cooperative posts ongoing updates at www.oikocredit.coop/covid-19.

-Covid-19 is expected to have a negative effect on the Partner's financial position and therefore increases credit risk of Partners (please be referred to the risk factor "The Cooperative may not receive back the outstanding amounts, as well as other obligations (e.g. interest payments, fees), from a Partner (i.e. an organisation to which the Cooperative has extended a loan or equity investment) due to the Partner's financial position.").
+As the effects of Covid-19 continue they could have a continued negative effect on the financial position of Partners and therefore increase credit risk with respect to Partners (please be referred to the risk factor "The Cooperative may not receive back outstanding loan amounts, as well as other amounts that are due from a Partner (i.e. an organisation to which the Cooperative has extended a loan or equity investment) as a result of negative developments with respect to the creditworthiness of a Partner" above).
 Partners may face difficulties with their operations because of the lockdowns in the locations where they have offices and other activities, or they may experience increases in defaults of their own clients (individuals or small businesses).
-In the agriculture sector, Partners have sufficient financial buffers to absorb negative effects of the Covid-19 crisis, but the Cooperative expects a significant number of Partners to either require additional funding or to delay their repayments to it.
+In the agriculture sector, Partners also experience problems with decreased production and logistical or supply chain problems.
+Some Partners have sufficient financial buffers to absorb negative effects of the Covid-19 crisis, but the Cooperative also expects some Partners to either require additional funding or to delay their repayments of outstanding loans.

-Covid-19 is also expected to have a negative effect on the business activities of Partners in which the Cooperative is holding an equity stake and therefore increases equity risk (please be referred to the risk factor "The Cooperative may experience financial losses involved in holding a particular equity stake in a Partner.").
+Covid-19 is also expected to have a continued negative effect on the business activities of Partners in which the Cooperative is holding an equity stake and therefore imposes equity risk (please be referred to the risk factor "The Cooperative may experience financial losses involved in holding a particular equity stake in a Partner" above).

-The aforementioned difficulties in operations, increases in defaults of their own clients, problems with decreased production and logistical problems also apply to Partners in which the Cooperative is holding an equity stake.
-Some of these Partners have sufficient financial buffers to absorb negative effects of the Covid-19 pandemic, but the Cooperative expects a significant number of Partners to either require additional funding or to face difficulties meeting their financial obligations, or even default on them, which would also have a negative effect on the value of the equity investment.
+These Partners experience difficulties in operations, increases in defaults of their own clients, problems with decreased production and logistical problems.
+Some of these Partners have sufficient financial buffers to absorb negative effects of the Covid-19 pandemic, but the Cooperative also expects some Partners to require additional funding and/or to face difficulties meeting their financial obligations, or even default on them, which would also have a negative effect on the value of the equity investment.